John Yorke (Conservative politician): Political career

-Yorke was elected Member of Parliament (MP) for Tewkesbury in 1864 but in 1868 representation for the seat was reduced to one member.
+Yorke was elected Member of Parliament (MP) for Tewkesbury in 1864, but in 1868 representation for the seat was reduced to one member.
 He was elected MP for East Gloucestershire between 1872 and held the seat until it was abolished in 1885.
 He was then elected M.P. for Tewkesbury again in 1885 until 1886.
 He was a Justice of the Peace for Gloucestershire and Worcestershire, and in 1892 he was High Sheriff of Gloucestershire.
 He was also a Deputy Lieutenant of Worcestershire and captain in the Tewkesbury Rifle Volunteers.
 He was also a Fellow of the Geological Society.
 Yorke died at the age of 76.

 Family

-Yorke married Augusta Emmiline Monteath Douglas at St Georges Hanover Square on 4 March 1862.
-They had a son but Augusta died on 19 February 1863.
+Yorke married Augusta Emmeline Monteath Douglas, the daughter of General Sir Thomas Monteath Douglas at St Paul's Church, Knightsbridge on 4 March 1862.
+They had a son but Augusta died on 19 February 1863, aged just 22.
 He married, secondly, to Sophia Matilda de Tuyll de Serooskerken, daughter of Baron Vincent de Tuyll de Serooskerken, on 11 January 1868 and they had four children.
 His son Vincent Wodehouse Yorke was the father of Henry Vincent Yorke, better known as the novelist Henry Green.
 Another son, Ralph Maximilian Yorke, reached the rank of brigadier-general during the First World War.